flyingmachine/brave-clojure-web/content/concurrency.md

 The result is that no swaps will ever get lost.

+One thing to note about `swap!`: atom updates happen synchronously.
+For example, if your update function calls `Thread/sleep 1000` for some reason, then the thread will block for at least a second while `swap!` completes.

-Sometimes you'll want to update an atom without checking its current value.
+Lastly, sometimes you'll want to update an atom without checking its current value.
 For example, you may develop a serum to "reset" a cuddle zombie's hunger level and deterioration.
 For those cases, there's the `reset!` function: